opensearch-project/documentation-website/_observing-your-data/ad/index.md

    - To use the custom result index option, you need the following permissions:
       - `indices:admin/create` - If the custom index already exists, you don't need this.
       - `indices:data/write/index` - You need the `write` permission for the anomaly detection plugin to write results into the custom index for a single-entity detector.
-      - `indices:data/read/search` - You need the `search` permission because the anomaly detection plugin needs to search custom result indices to show results on the anomaly detection UI.
+      - `indices:data/read/search` - You need the `search` permission because the Anomaly Detection plugin needs to search custom result indexes to show results on the anomaly detection UI.
       - `indices:data/write/delete` - Because the detector might generate a large number of anomaly results, you need the `delete` permission to delete old data and save disk space.
       - `indices:data/write/bulk*` -  You need the `bulk*` permission because the anomaly detection plugin uses the bulk API to write results into the custom index.
    - Managing the custom result index:
-      - The anomaly detection dashboard queries all detectors’ results from all custom result indices.
-Having too many custom result indices might impact the performance of the anomaly detection plugin.
+      - The anomaly detection dashboard queries all detectors’ results from all custom result indexes.
+Having too many custom result indexes might impact the performance of the Anomaly Detection plugin.
-      - You can use [Index State Management]({{site.url}}{{site.baseurl}}/im-plugin/ism/index/) to rollover old result indices.
-You can also manually delete or archive any old result indices.
+      - You can use [Index State Management]({{site.url}}{{site.baseurl}}/im-plugin/ism/index/) to rollover old result indexes.
+You can also manually delete or archive any old result indexes.
 We recommend reusing a custom result index for multiple detectors.
 1. Choose **Next**.

 After you define the detector, the next step is to configure the model.